How to Use Video on LinkedIn to Get More Connections and Job Offers

 These ads can have many purposes, from increasing your brand awareness to helping you recruit better employees.
 It all depends on what your end goal is.

-The type of video you end up going for depends on the intended purpose of said video.
+The type of video you end up going for depends on the intended purpose of the video.

 The Purposes of Uploading Video Content to LinkedIn